Aveek-Saha/wordle-solver/README.md

 # Stats

-The bot was tested on all 2309 wordles and these are the results.
+The bot was tested on all 2309 Wordle answer words and these are the results.

 ## Regular